qornanali/faq-bot/docs/en/how-to-use.md

 2. Set container

-Open terminal / command-line at project directory, then run :
+Open terminal / command-line at project directory, then run:

 ```console
 $ docker-compose up -d
 ```

-If you want to turn off container, run :
+If you want to turn off the container, run:

 ```console
 $ docker-compose down --volumes